amazon-ion/ion-docs/docs/spec.md

   * Contains a padding character (`=`) anywhere other than at the end.
   * Is terminated by an incorrect number of padding characters.

-Within `blob` values, whitespace is ignored and comments are not allowed.
-The `/` character is always considered part of the Base64 data.
+Within `blob` values, whitespace is ignored.
+Comments within `blob`s are not supported: the `/` character is always considered part of the Base64 data and the `*` is invalid.

 ```
 {% raw %}